 A father of three, Vento is a successful Pittsburgh businessman, and helping to create many small businesses by supporting and mentoring young entrepreneurs, in addition to offering encouragement to new and veteran musicians.

-John has created his own venue to accommodate these musicians… Steamworks Creative is a listening room off Route 8 in Hampton Twp., not far from his home, which has just celebrated its first anniversary in allowing musicians to perform acoustically without the noise and general din of many club venues.
+John has created his own venue to accommodate these musicians… Steamworks Creative is a listening room off Route 8 in Hampton Twp., not far from his home, which has just celebrated its third anniversary in allowing musicians to perform acoustically without the noise and general din of many club venues.
 He and his crew host open stages and artist showcases, which include an autism friendly open mic.

 His passion for autism awareness is quite personal.
 “My godson is on the spectrum, as well as others in our family.”
 Together with well-known Pittsburgh venue owner and champion of live music, Ron ‘Moondog’ Esser, he co-founded “Band Together Pittsburgh.”
 We want folks to see how beautiful and talented those on the spectrum really are,” he says.
 “You would have to come to one of our Autism Friendly Open Mic events to see first-hand what I’m trying to say.
 It’s amazing on every level.”

 “Please don’t give me too much credit.
 We just create an opportunity where charitable causes can use our performances as a platform for support,” Vento explains.
 “My inspiration was and is the late great Harry Chapin.
 He dedicated his life to charitable efforts through his music.
-He really is my hero.”
+He really is my musical hero.”

 That’s no surprise to those who know him, as he truly is a humble, loving, and grateful person, who treasures his family and friends.
 Certainly, that comes across, loud and clear, in his honest, from-the-heart songs; and that, undoubtedly, is another quality which endears him to his fans.
-As he puts it, “If just one person is touched in some small way by one of my songs, that’s the greatest reward that I could receive.”
+As he puts it, “If just one person is touched in some small way by one of our songs, that’s the greatest reward that I could receive.”